 Use any spray bottle or garden sprayer and follow dilution rates given on the fertilizer package.

 A word of caution about foliar feeding: Don’t do it when temperatures are above 90ºF or when the sun is beating on plants directly.
 The fertilizer could burn leaves.
 The best time to foliar feed is in the morning or early evening.

 Make Your Own Liquid Fertilizer

-You could also make a “Compost Tea” which is a good overall plant health booster (a little like vitamins for people), helps plants be better able to resist pests and diseases.
+You could also make a “Compost Tea,” which is a good overall plant health booster (a little like vitamins for people) and helps plants be better able to resist pests and diseases.
 See how to make compost tea.